Donate Today

 Public Nominations

-The collaborative nature of public art, where artists often work closely with the community, allows these works to authentically reflect local values and the unique character of the areas in which they are created.
-Therefore, public involvement is essential in identifying the most impactful pieces of public art.
+The collaborative nature of public art – where artists work hand-in-hand with the community- ensures these works genuinely reflect local values and the unique character of the neighborhoods they inhabit.
+Because of this deep connection, public involvement is essential in identifying the most meaningful and impactful pieces of public art in Milwaukee County.

-The top nominations will be celebrated at the Public Art Award Ceremony on April 15, 2026 at the Milwaukee County Historical Society.
-During the event, the winner will be announced and recognized.
-The public is warmly invited to attend.
+Top nominations will be celebrated at the Public Art Award Ceremony on April 15, 2026, at the Milwaukee County Historical Society, where this year’s honoree will be announced.
+The community is warmly invited to attend.

-We look forward to your participation in highlighting the art that truly speaks to our shared community identity!
+We look forward to seeing your nominations and celebrating the public art that helps shape our shared sense of place!

 Eligibility Criteria